 will 5g replace wifi

-Conclusion: 5G Won’t Replace WiFi (Yet!)
+Conclusion: 5G Won’t Replace Wi-Fi (Yet)

 The world we’re living in is more connected with every passing year, thanks to new technologies, such as 5G.
-But will 5G replace WiFi, the network technology we all use in our daily lives?
+But will 5G replace Wi-Fi, the network technology we all use in our daily lives?
 We don’t think so.

-5G and WiFi are not mutually exclusive technologies, and they both have their sets of pros and cons.
+5G and Wi-Fi are not mutually exclusive technologies, and they both have their sets of pros and cons.

-While it’s too early to tell how the relationship between 5G and WiFi will work out in the long run, it’s safe to say that 5G won’t replace WiFi.
+While it’s too early to tell how the relationship between 5G and Wi-Fi will work out in the long run, it’s safe to say that 5G won’t replace Wi-Fi.
 Together, they’ll enable us to connect to more devices, enjoy higher internet speeds, and spend more time in VR worlds.

 One thing is certain: slow internet will soon be a thing of the past.
-At Race Communications, we’re dedicated to bringing fast and reliable gigabit internet to all communities in California and beyond.
-If you’re interested in our services, contact our specialists at 877-722-3833 or send us an inquiry
+At Race Communications, we’re dedicated to bringing fast and reliable fiber internet to all communities in California and beyond.